Fear, threats and bad food: life aboard a sanctions-hit Iranian ship

-CHENNAI, India (Reuters) - The eight Indian crew members on board the MV Amina had no inkling they were trapped on the frontline of the West’s economic war against Iran.
+CHENNAI, India, Jan 30 (Reuters) - The eight Indian crew members on board the MV Amina had no inkling they were trapped on the frontline of the West’s economic war against Iran.

 All experienced seamen, they joined the Iranian-flagged cargo ship last year.
 Within months, they were caught up in a fight to prevent the ship fleeing to international waters to escape port arrest in Sri Lanka.
 Having disobeyed the captain’s orders to weigh anchor, their courage turned to fear.